kolyaiks/k8s-deployment-automation-poc/readme.md

-## Order of apply:
+## Order of use:
-1. k8s-aws-infra - to create base infrastructure
+1. k8s-aws-infra - do `terraform apply`, to create base infrastructure, eks cluster and jenkins server
-2. k8s-yaml - to create k8s resources
+2. k8s-yaml - in `k8s-yaml/ingress.yaml` set subnets in field `alb.ingress.kubernetes.io/subnets` and cert arn in field `alb.ingress.kubernetes.io/certificate-arn` , commit and push to git, will be used by jenkins pipeline to create/delete k8s resources
+4. jenkins-pipelines - this is the pipelines code, that should be used once the jenkins server is up.
+Once it's up you'll need:

+``
+   a. set global credentials with GitHub personal access token (Credentials type)
+   b. set global credentials with AWS access and secret key (Secret text type)
+   c. create 2 pipelines with the code from `jenkins-pipelines/apply` and `jenkins-pipelines/delete`
+   d. run first apply pipeline to deploy our nginx deployment that will be exposed as dns name devapi.niks.cloud ``
-3. in k8s-aws-infra - update r53 with the correct ALB DNS and re-apply again
+5. k8s-aws-infra - update r53.tf with the correct ALB DNS that will be provisioned by jenkins pipeline in the previous step and do `terraform apply` again

 ## Important notice about working with NAT instances